 Virgin Atlantic's top environmental policy is concerned with aircraft fuel and reduction of carbon emissions, alongside aircraft waste and noise, combined ground operations, and supply chain work.

 Etihad Airways are partnering with the Abu Dhabi Waste Management Center on a project to explore how municipal waste can be converted into jet fuel.
-One of the aims of the project is to use the final jet furl on Etihad Airways' flights.
-This shows the commitment that the airline has towards cutting-edge environmental advances, and reducing the airline's dependency on fossil fuels.
+One of the aims of the project is to use the final jet fuel on Etihad Airways' flights.
+This shows the commitment that the airline has toward cutting-edge environmental advances and reducing the airline's dependency on fossil fuels.

 In 2018, Xiamen Airlines launched a number of themed flights as part of its #WEINACTION campaign.
 The themed flights included customised meals, videos, radios and souvenirs that were used to raise awareness for 'life on land' and to protect terrestrial biodiversity.
 Xiamen Airlines continues to operate these themed flights periodically.

 Air Canada began reducing the use of single-use plastic on all of its flights in 2019.
 The airline started by eliminating plastic drink stirrers with wooden drink stirrers, which will get rid of 35 million plastic drink stirrers yearly.